-We conducted an annual compliance performance audit of program revenues and expenditures to render our opinion on whether expenditures during the subject period were spent in conformance with 2016 Measure B requirements.
-The audit adhered to GAGAS standards.
-We reviewed the Program's financial records and expenditures for FYs 2017-19 to verify that funds were used for approved Program purposes, as set forth in the ballot language and Board-approved expenditure guidelines.
-We reviewed the Program's financial records and expenditures by obtaining the Comprehensive Annual Financial Report (CAFR) and comparing the balances to VTA's detailed accounting records.
-We analyzed control processes, tested the Program expenditure cycle, and sampled supporting documentation to validate internal controls.
-Testing procedures included the use of Audit Command Language (ACL) to select a statistical, monetary unit sample to provide confidence that expenditure transactions from the Program were compliant with Program and legal requirements.
-We tested 61 expenditures totaling \$33,015,031.69, or 98% of the total expenditures (\$33,015,031.69 / \$33,630,784.00).
-These transactions were comprised of payments to Partner Agencies (including local cities, County of Santa Clara, and other regional transportation agencies such as Caltrain), vendors, and journal entries of inter-fund transfers.
+We conducted an annual performance audit of 2016 Measure B revenues and expenditures to render our opinion on whether expenditures during the audit period were spent in conformance with 2016 Measure B requirements.
+The audit adhered to GAGAS.
+We reviewed 2016 Measure B's financial records and expenditures for FY 2020-2021 to verify that funds were used for approved purposes, as set forth in the ballot language and Board-approved expenditure guidelines.
+We reviewed 2016 Measure B's financial records and expenditures by obtaining the Annual Comprehensive Financial Report (ACFR) and comparing the balances to VTA's detailed accounting records.
+We analyzed control processes, tested the 2016 Measure B expenditure cycle, and sampled supporting documentation to validate internal controls.
+Testing procedures included the use of Audit Command Language (ACL) to select a statistical, monetary unit sample to provide confidence that expenditure transactions from 2016 Measure B were compliant with program and legal requirements.
+We tested 65 expenditures totaling \$43,782,710.75, or 57.1% of the total expenditures (\$43,782,710.75 / \$76,684,358.00).
+These transactions were comprised of payments to partner agencies (including local cities, County of Santa Clara, and other regional transportation agencies such as Caltrain), vendors, and journal entries of interfund transfers.
 Our testing procedures were performed to verify that:

-- Expenditures aligned with a program category, as outlined in the 2016 Measure B ballot language; and, - Expenditures were allowable according to applicable expenditure guidelines approved by the VTA Board of Directors.
+- Expenditures aligned with one of the nine program categories, as outlined in the 2016 Measure B ballot language - Expenditures were allowable according to applicable expenditure guidelines approved by the VTA Board of Directors

-We interviewed VTA and program administration personnel, and analyzed key documentation to assess the design of controls over program expenditures.
-This included the review, authorization, and oversight of expenditures, contracts executed with other regional stakeholders including VTA Member Agencies, accounting for sales and use tax proceeds issued, and payments made and recorded for FYs 2017-19.
-The documents we analyzed to assess program risk and controls design included:
+We interviewed VTA and Program administration personnel and analyzed key documentation to assess the design of controls over 2016 Measure B expenditures.
+This included the review, authorization, and oversight of expenditures, contracts executed with other regional stakeholders including VTA Member Agencies, accounting for sales and use tax proceeds issued, and payments made and recorded for FY 2020-2021.
+The documents we analyzed to assess 2016 Measure B risk and control design included:

 - 2016 Measure B ballot language

 - 2016 Measure B expenditure guidelines

 - VTA Board-approved budget memos

 - MBCOC meeting agendas and minutes

-- Applicable Partner Agency contract documentation (e.g., local cities, County of Santa Clara, BART, Caltrain)
+- Applicable partner agency contract documentation (e.g., local cities, County of Santa Clara, BART, Caltrain)

-- Accounting for program proceeds and supporting documentation for expenditures taken from VTA's books and records
+- Accounting for 2016 Measure B proceeds and supporting documentation for expenditures taken from VTA's books and records

-- Review of Project Expenditures (for FYs 2017-19) and voter-approved ballot language
+- Review of 2016 Measure B expenditures (for FY 2020-2021) and voter-approved ballot language

-Objective No. 2: Report 2016 Measure B Revenue Received, Income Earned, Expenditures by Program Category, Administrative Cost, and Debt Service and/or Costs of Borrowing
+Objective No. 2: Report 2016 Measure B Revenue Earned, Income Earned, Expenditures by Program Category, Administrative Cost, and Debt Service and/or Costs of Borrowing

-We reported the following for 2016 Measure B: Revenue earned, income earned, expenditures by program category, and debt service and/or costs of borrowing.
-We made note of any changes to program categories and/or the maximum approved allocations therein based on the Program's financial records.
+We reported 2016 Measure B's revenue earned, income earned, expenditures by program category, and debt service and/or costs of borrowing.
+We made note of any changes to program categories and/or the maximum approved allocations therein based on 2016 Measure B's financial records.